zuozhenggh/learning-library/data-management-library/database/fpp/02-gold-images/gold-images.md

 We have already patched it for you with the DB 19.9.0 Release Update, so you do not have to do it yourself.
 However, in real life this is a task that you would have to do.

 Because it comes from a non-verified source, FPP will uncompress the image and verify it by configuring it and relinking it.
 This is an extra step to make sure that the image is usable and can be provisioned as working copy on the remote targets without problem.
-This, however, require 2-3 additional minutes.
+This, however, requires 2-3 additional minutes.

 ## Step 3: Query the Gold Images
 Once the images have been imported into the FPP Server, you can query them: